 The Commission views imbalances as both (1) differences between actual volumes received into the system and delivered out of the system (imbalances) and (2) variances between actual volumes and scheduled volumes at a point (variances).
 In order to deal with operational concerns on Northern's pipeline system, Northern and its customers over time have developed certain rules with respect to both imbalances and variances that must be followed and consequences associated with not following the rules to accommodate the system configuration.
 Northern's tariff currently has many tools available to a shipper to help it to comply with the operational rules.

 With respect to imbalances on Northern's system, Northern’s tariff provides that shippers shall receive and deliver equivalent gas volumes.
 Volume differences between monthly receipt and deliveries are accumulated in a shipper account.
 Shippers are expected to manage monthly receipts and deliveries so that the account balance shall be kept as near to zero as practicable.
 Northern first determines the imbalance quantity for each month by legal entity and then determines a dollar value utilizing the MMBtu quantity and the applicable Monthly Index Price (MIP).
 Shippers are allowed a 3% variance for the month before any tiering of the price occurs.
 The first 3% is priced at the Average System MIP.
 In today’s volatile price market the use of the average MIP is totally nonpunitive.
 In fact, use of this average price encourages the shippers’ arbitrage behavior because it is very easy during the month to estimate the range of the average price.
-Above 3% imbalance levels, Northern’s tariff has a tier system whereby the imbalance is valued at a specific percentage above or below the Monthly Index Price depending on the level of the imbalance.
+Above 3% imbalance levels, Northern’s tariff has a tier system whereby the imbalance is valued at a specific percentage above or below the Monthly Index Price depending on the level and direction (plus or minus) of the imbalance.
 The tariff provides for dollar valued imbalances to be eliminated each month utilizing any combination of the following two options: 1) monthly cash-out/in or 2) monthly imbalance-to-storage.

 With respect to variances, Northern’s tariff requires shippers to take actual daily volumes at their delivery point(s) as close to daily scheduled volumes as possible.
 For variances between scheduled and actual volumes at a delivery point, Northern’s tariff offers no-notice service through the availability of System Management Service (SMS) and positive or negative Daily Delivery Variance Charges.
 The Daily Delivery Variance Charges are used in conjunction with SMS service or as a stand alone service if the shipper has elected not to purchase SMS service.
 Variances above the level of available no-notice service are assessed a Punitive Daily Delivery Variance Charge or, on certain operational days, a Positive or Punitive Critical Daily Delivery Variance Charge, as explained further herein.